 Should I start an engineering consulting firm?
-It depends on your personality and what your future goals are as an engineer.
+It all comes down to your personality and your long-term goals as an engineer.

-Important Note: my focus is on Professional Engineering (P.E.) run businesses.
-Starting certain niche businesses is one of the perks of having your P.E. license.
+Important Note: I’m mainly talking about Professional Engineering (P.E.) run businesses here.
+After all, launching niche businesses is one of the sweet perks of having your P.E. license.

 Advantages and disadvantages of being an employee

 As an employee, you enjoy these benefits compared to being a business owner: